VitorCaversan/uProcessor_ArqComp/README.md

 Some meanings:

- - rs: source register;
+ - rs : source register;
- - rd: destination register;
+ - rd : destination register;
- - sm: shift amout, not used in this project;
+ - sm : shift amout, not used in this project;
- - cc: comparison condition
+ - rcc: register for comparison;
  - d  : offset;

 **Type R instructions:**